ajwalkiewicz/blog/obsidian/posts/Python - Type Hints - Introduction.md

 class Person: ...
 ```

 This example fails, because we are trying to use object `Person` that is yet not defined.
-Python is an interpreted language after all, and then the interpreter reads the signature of `create_message` function it does know nothing about `Person`
+Python is an interpreted language after all, and when the interpreter reads the signature of `create_message` function it does know nothing about `Person`

 ```
 NameError: name 'Person' is not defined
 ```

 There are 2 solution for that.
-First we can just move `create_message` below definition of `Person` class.
-Second, often use, I we cannot or don't want to do that.
-Is to use string literal as a type.
+First we can just move `create_message` below definition of `Person` class. but sometimes we cannot or don't want to do that.
+That's why there is second way to use string literal as a type.
+When using string literals, type checkers and IDE's still understand that it is `Person` object type, and at the same time for interpreter it is just a string, so it won't complain about `NameError`

 ```python
 def create_message(person: "Person" | None = None) -> str:
 	if person is None: